ibm-cloud-docs/sell/assign-access-pc.md

     * Editor on the User Management service to view, invite, remove, and update users from your account.
 With this role, you are also able to view and update user profile settings.
     * Editor on the IAM Identity Service to create new service IDs.
     * Editor on the Partner Center - Sell service to view and update products in Partner Center.
-    * Editor on the IAM Access Groups Service for your access group to view, edit, and delete the access group.
-Or, to add and remove users from the access group.
+    * Editor on the created IAM access group to add and remove users from the access group.
     * Editor on All Identity and Access enabled services in your default resource group to be able to edit and manage broker registration entries.
     * Viewer on All Account Management services to complete all actions for the account management services.